junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Hey, that hurts.
 Don't judge a book by its cover!"
 Metatron protests, slipping the angel blade into his empty palm.

 "I'm not judging, I just know."
-Gail eyes the blade, getting hers ready too.
+Gail eyes the blade, getting hers ready too in her free left hand.
 "One tiny little unimportant thing about Cupid's special ability that no other angel master as well as we do: we work with love day in and day out, we see love in people and foster them.
 And you, *Scribe*, I don't see any love in you, not to Heaven, not to humans, only to yourself.
 You are not trying to save Heaven, you just want to save yourself.
 So, no, I'm not going to sacrifice *my* bow for someone like *you*."

 Metatron sighs.
-"I really don't want this to get bloody, but you're not giving me much options."
+"I really don't want this to get bloody, but you're not giving me much choices."

 Gail raises her blade quickly, but Metatron strikes even faster.